neondatabase/website/content/docs/introduction/manage-billing.md

 ## Deactivate your account

-You can deactivate your Neon account by submitting a deactivation request to the Neon support team.
-Launch and Scale plan users can open a support ticket in the Neon Console.
-Look for the **Support** link in the sidebar.
-It opens the **Create Support Ticket** modal, where you can request an account deactivation.
-To access the modal directly, [click here](https://console.neon.tech/app/projects?modal=support).
-Free Tier users, who do not have access to the **Create Support Ticket** modal in the Neon Console, can send deactivation requests to `support@neon.tech`.
+ To deactivate your Neon account, please initiate a deactivation request through the Neon support team.
+If you're a Launch or Scale plan subscriber, you can generate a support ticket directly from the Neon Console.
+Navigate to the **Support** link located in the Neon Console sidebar to open the **Create Support Ticket** modal.
+Here, you can formally request the deactivation of your account.
+For direct access to this modal, [click here](https://console.neon.tech/app/projects?modal=support).
+If you are a Free Tier user and do not have the **Create Support Ticket** modal available in the Neon Console, please direct your deactivation requests to `support@neon.tech`.

 <Admonition type="important">
-Before Neon can deactivate your account, you must delete all active projects.
-For instructions, see [Delete a project](/docs/manage/projects#delete-a-project).
+Before Neon can proceed with deactivating your account, it is necessary to ensure all active projects have been deleted.
+To learn how to delete your projects, please refer to the [Delete a project](/docs/manage/projects#delete-a-project) section for detailed instructions.
 </Admonition>

 ## Purchase Neon on AWS Marketplace